Decoupage Pretty Napkins Onto Furniture to Bring a Little Bit of Spring Inside Your Home All Year Round

 One of my favorite things about living so close to Washington, D.C. is being able to enjoy the world-famous cherry blossoms that bloom here every spring.

-The napkins were perfect to decoupage onto this little three-legged table.
+The cherry blossom napkins were perfect to decoupage onto this little three-legged table.
 The table is sturdy and has a great shape, but it was beat-up and dated.
 It needed an awesome spring bling cherry blossom makeover.

 Now I can enjoy a little bit of D.C. spring all year round!